hectorpefo/prepublication/_posts/2020-07-17-Catch-Yertle.md

 Thus the tortoise's positions at integer minutes form the partial sums of the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(mathematics)), which are also called harmonic numbers.
 Since the harmonic numbers grow approximately logarithmically, we know that the tortoise will get to $10$ miles eventually.

-This happens (very) shortly before the end of minute $12367$ (the $12367$th harmonic number is [the first to exceed $10$](https://oeis.org/A004080)).
+This happens shortly before the end of minute $12367$ (the $12367$th harmonic number is [the first to exceed $10$](https://oeis.org/A004080)).
 So we'll time the hare's departure to reach the line at that time.
 Relying on the fact that the hare's velocity is always $\frac{5}{4}$ times that of the tortoise, and allowing for starting between integer minutes (which is important because a great deal of speed is lost in the early minutes), we find computationally that the hare should start when $4$ minutes and $28.80$ seconds have elapsed.
-The race ends, tied, after about $8$ days, $14$ hours and $8$ minutes.
+The race ends, tied, after about $8$ days, $14$ hours and $7$ minutes.

 <br>